defndaines/meiro/README.md

 ## Usage

-Project is currently _under development_ and does not have functions exposed for external use (such as through a command-line executable JAR file).
+Project is pretty much complete and does not have functions exposed for external use (such as through a command-line executable JAR file).
 All the examples below assume that you are importing into a REPL for execution.